teguharifudin/Study/README.md

 # Study

-Using a DTO as the result of a query in Spring Boot with PostgreSQL.
+Using Spring Data JPA to fetch a DTO as the result of map queries in Spring Boot with PostgreSQL.

 ## Installation